mercadopago/devsite-docs/guides/plugins/magento-two/notifications-configuration.en.md

 1. Go to **Marketing > Communications > Email Templates > Add New Template** menu and create the new email template.
 2. In **Stores > Settings > Configuration > Sales > Sales Emails**, add the template created in the event settings on the platform (example: "payment approved").
-3. Once the necessary settings have been made, install and configure a **SMTP server** of your choice to enable the sending of e-mails.
+3. Once the necessary settings have been made, install and configure a **SMTP server** of your choice to enable the e-mail notifications.
 4. Send a **test email** to ensure the platform is sending emails correctly.

 Ready!
 Sending emails has been successfully configured.